JerryStormrage/cskz-cfg/README.md

 3. Open Notepad, paste the full contents of one cfg, and choose **File → Save As**.
 Save it in the game's `cfg` folder from the previous step, using the exact filename from this project, such as `cs2kzgreen.cfg`. **Set “Save as type” to “All files” and encoding to UTF-8.
 Make sure the filename is not `cs2kzgreen.cfg.txt`.** Repeat for the other cfg.
 Back up any existing files with the same names before replacing them.

+4. **CS2 players must first set the launch option:** right-click Counter-Strike 2 in your Steam Library → Properties → General → Launch Options, append `-disable_workshop_command_filtering`, and restart the game.
+Preserve existing options and separate them with a space.
+Skip this step for CS:GO.

-4. Open the game console and run the appropriate command below.
+5. Open the game console and run the appropriate command below.
 Use **P** to switch modes in either game.

 | Game | Load Green | Load Bind |
 | --- | --- | --- |